connellsharp/Firestorm/README.md

 Firestorm is a bit of an experiment that grew into something I feel other developers could use.
 It was never a clearly defined project, but I decided to set some milestones and make it my first open-source project.

 It's still in active development.
-I have so many feature ideas for future versions!
+There are a lot of features I want to add!

 #### Copyright
 Copyright &copy; 2018 Connell Watkins